dylan-lang/dylan-tool/documentation/source/index.rst

     If a dependency is also an active package in this workspace, the active package is preferred over the specific version listed as a dependency.

-    .. note:: Registry files are only created if they apply to the architecture of the local machine.
-For example, on ``x86_64-linux`` LID files that specify ``Platforms: win32`` will not cause a registry file to be generated.
+.. note:: Registry files are only created if they apply to the platform of the local machine.
+For example, on the ``x86_64-linux`` platform LID files that specify ``Platforms: win32`` will not cause a registry file to be generated.

 Example:
 ~~~~~~~~